utsavNoovosoft/EduHaven/.github/ISSUE_TEMPLATE/bug_report.md

 ### Checklist

-- [ ] Code is formatted with the project’s Prettier config provided in .prettierrc file.
+- [ ] Code will be  formatted with the project’s Prettier config provided in .prettierrc file.

-- [ ] Only the necessary files are modified; no unrelated changes are included.
+- [ ] Only the necessary files will be  modified; no unrelated changes will be included.

-- [ ] Follows clean code principles (readable, maintainable, minimal duplication).
+- [ ] I will Follows clean code principles (readable, maintainable, minimal duplication).

-- [ ] All changes are clearly documented
+- [ ] I will documen All changes are clearly

-- [ ] Code has been tested across all supported themes and verified against potential edge cases.
+- [ ]I will test the  Code across all supported themes and verified against potential edge cases.

-- [ ] Multiple screenshots or recordings are attached (if required)
+- [ ] I will attach Multiple screenshots or recordings (if required)

-- [ ] No breaking changes are introduced to existing functionality.
+- [ ] No breaking changes will be  introduced to existing functionality.